Community-Based Research on Health Habits in Children and Families

 We often use a stress and coping framework to understand how healthy habits are developed and maintained.
 We know that individuals experiencing high levels of stressors are less likely to engage in healthy behaviors and that healthy behaviors can buffer the impact of stressors on health outcomes.

-Beginning in the 2021-2022 academic year, we will be working on a federally-funded grant to expand trauma-informed mentoring services to more schools within the Chicagoland area.
+Beginning in the 2021-2022 academic year, began working on a federally-funded grant to expand trauma-informed mentoring services to more schools within the Chicagoland area.
+We are now starting year 3 of the project!

 CULTURAL FACTORS